leeweiming3/tp/docs/DeveloperGuide.md

 * 4b.
 Recruiter enters invalid input for confirmation page
     - 4b1.
-Hirehub exists the deletion process
-    - 4b2.
-Recruiter re-attempts to delete the candidate
+Hirehub prompts the recruiter to enter a valid input
     - Use case 4b is repeated if the recruiter enters invalid input for the confirmation page again.
-    - If the recruiter enters invalid candidate number, the use case resumes from 2a.
     - Use case resumes from step 4

 ---